-Figure 115: Standard mounting (left) and remote mounting (right)
+Figure 107: Standard mounting (left) and remote mounting (right)

-If the controller unit is fastened on the back of the display, be sure that all connections are pointing downwards.
+If the controller unit is fastened on the back of the display, care must be taken that all connections are pointing downwards.

 With remote mounting, the maximum permitted distance of the display unit from the controller unit depends on the respective display unit.
 Information regarding this is given in the respective sections by technical data tables for the display.